Hasti2020/CS-30-Final/proposal.md

 - Riddle game to get more scores
 - house sort
 - changes font color to the house color
+- Navigate in a maze to find the dragon egg

 >>>>>>> 2c10f6cbb016b1df949c196e024ea85b1cacd634